 More elbow room

 If airplane seats make you feel constrained, more room to move your arms might make you more comfortable, says Dan Suski, founder of Seatlink.com.
 “The window seat in window exit rows is often missing an armrest, so while the seat cushion is the same width, you have more space to move around,” he says.
 On the flip side, because bulkhead seats don’t have a row in front of them, their tray tables are attached to the armrests, meaning you won’t be able to move the armrest down, he says.
+These new flight upgrades will make your trip luxurious.

 Baby on board